andrevidela/Research-report/week5.md

   - [ ] given a path to idris and a directory, benchmark the whole tree recursively `(idris : String) -> (dir : String) -> IO FileTree Clock`
   - [ ] print the resulsts nicely
   - [ ] cleanup the garbage nicely

+# 29

+- [x] given a path to idris and a directory, benchmark the whole directory `(idris : String) -> (dir : String) -> IO (String, Clock)`
+- [x] given a path to idris and a directory, benchmark the whole tree recursively `(idris : String) -> (dir : String) -> IO FileTree Clock`
+- [x] print the resulsts nicely

+those took me forever but it works I even have a folder for pathological cases

+here is what's left:

+- [x] given a commit, build the correct verion of Idris
+- [ ] average the results over n runs
+- [ ] give a target for the output